-Identification of structural models in a dynamic optimizing environment requires strong assumptions on subjective discount rates and the distribution of beliefs.
-For example, building on the original work by Rust (1994), Magnac and Thesmar (2002) show that in discrete choice settings the utility functions in each alternative cannot be (nonparametrically) identified without external information on the distribution of unobserved preference shocks and the discount rate, (see also Arcidiacono and Miller 2011).
+Identification of structural models in a dynamic optimising environment requires strong assumptions on subjective discount rates and the distribution of beliefs.
+For example, building on the original work by Rust (1994), Magnac and Thesmar (2002) show that in discrete choice settings the utility functions in each alternative cannot be (nonparametrically) identified without external information on the distribution of unobserved preference shocks and the discount rate, (see also Arcidiacono and Miller, 2011).

-The upshot is that particular care needs to be taken in specifying, estimating, and validating dynamic structural models.
+The upshot is that particular care needs to be taken in specifying, estimating and validating dynamic structural models.
 One reaction is to focus on a subset of structural parameters that are more robustly identified.
-As already noted, one can view this as a "semi" or "quasi" structural approach.
-For example, one may estimate "life-cycle" consistent preferences by conditioning on consumption (or net saving) (see Blundell and Walker 1986).
-Another example is the partial insurance literature (see Blundell, Pistaferri, and Preston 2008).
-Even so, these quasi-structural approaches are not robust to intertemporal non-separability that occurs in models incorporating human capital decisions.
-For this we need a fully specified structural model.
+As already noted one can view this as a 'semi' or 'quasi' structural approach.
+For example, one may estimate 'lifecycle' consistent preferences by conditioning on consumption (or net saving), see Blundell and Walker (1986).
+Another example is the partial insurance literature, see Blundell, Preston and Pistaferri (2008).
+Evenso, these quasi-structural approaches are not robust to intertemporal nonseparability that occurs in models incorporating human capital decisions.
+For this we need a more fully specified model.

-The groundbreaking work in the development of structural models of life-cycle labor supply choices was carried out by Heckman and MaCurdy (1980), subsequently developed for discrete choice decisions and integrated with human capital choices by Keane and Wolpin (1997) among others.
-That work uncovered key differences between short-run and longer-run responses to wage changes and found that, once human capital choices are incorporated, estimated labor supply responses from static models can be quite misleading.
+The ground-breaking work in the development of structural models of life-cycle labor supply choices was carried out by Heckman and MaCurdy (1980), subsequently developed for discrete choice decisions and integrated with human capital choices by Keane and Wolpin (1997) among others.
+That work uncovered key differences between short-run and longer run responses to wage changes and found that, once human capital choices are incorporated, estimated labor supply responses from static models can be quite misleading.

-The advantage of these structural models is that they identify life-cycle counterfactuals and mechanisms, e.g., the impact of tax reforms and the "insurance value" of redistributive policies.
-As a recent example, consider the Blundell et al. (2016) application to education choices, experience capital and female labor supply.
-That study uses panel data and the time series of tax, tax credit, welfare, and tuition reforms in the United Kingdom to identify the structural parameters of human capital and labor supply choices, conditioning on early life-history variables.
+The advantage of these structural models is that they identify life-cycle counterfactuals and mechanisms e.g. the impact of tax reforms and the 'insurance value' of redistributive policies.
+As a recent example, consider the Blundell et al (2016) application to education choices, experience capital and female labor supply in the UK.
+That study uses panel data and the time series of tax, tax-credit, welfare, and tuition reforms to identify the structural parameters of human capital and labour supply choices, conditioning on early life-history variables.

 At the heart of the structural model is a dynamic wage equation estimated jointly with education and life-cycle labor supply decisions.
 This features a concave work experience term on wages and persistent shocks.
 The structural model fit is shown to be good.
 But this is only achieved by allowing returns to work experience to differ by education level, by conditioning on extensive background factors, and by including a part-time work penalty in experience capital.

-The results from this structural model deliver some key new insights: (i) structural parameters: experience effects display strong dynamic complementarity, with lower experience effects for the low educated and for those in part-time work; (ii) mechanisms: the insurance value of tax credits is a substantial part of welfare gain; and (iii) counterfactuals: lower education women with young kids have larger supply responses, implying tax credits can be an optimal design, although they induce little earnings progression.
-There are also found to be significant, but small, effects of tax credit expansion on education choice, attenuating some of the employment gains.
+The results from this structural model deliver some key new insights: (i) On structural parameters: experience effects display strong dynamic complementarity, with lower experience effects for the low educated and for those in part-time work; on (ii) On mechanisms: the insurance value of tax-credits is a substantial part of welfare gain; and (iii) On counterfactuals: lower education women with young kids have larger supply responses, implying taxcredits can be an optimal design, although they induce little earnings progression.
+There are also found to be significant, but small, effects of taxcredits on education choice, attenuating some of the employment gains.

 As a by-product the structural model allows a reconciliation of past results.
-That is it can help explain past (static) structural and quasi-experimental results.
-Human capital complementarity and the part-time work penalty imply negligible experience capital wage dynamics for low-educated women, explaining why static discrete models that accounted for detailed tax and benefit interactions performed well for low-income households.
+That is it can help explain past (static) structural and quasiexperimental results.
+Human capital depreciation and the part-time work penalty imply negligible experience capital wage dynamics for low educated women, explaining why static discrete models that account for detailed tax and benefit interactions perform well.